umd-lib/staffdirectory-ldap/docs/OutputDocumentMapping.md

 Each mapping sheet consists of the following columns:

+* Destination Field
+* Source
+* Source Field
+* Display Type

+The order of the rows in the mapping document determines the order of the fields in the output document.

+### Destination Field

-* Destination Field - the name of the field in the output (for example, the name of the column in the Excel spreadsheet)
+The name of the field in the output (for example, the name of the column in the Excel spreadsheet).

+### Source

-* Source - the data source, which can be one of:
+The data source, which can be one of:

 * Derived - Data is a "derived" value (see below).
 * LDAP - Data is retrieved from LDAP
 * Staff - Data is retrieved from the "Staff" sheet of the Google Sheets document

+### Source Field

-* Source Field - The field in the source the data is retrieved from.
+The field in the source the data is retrieved from.

 * For "Derived" the content is a human-readable description of how the field is generated.
 The value is not used programmatically.
-    * For "Staff" the name must match a column header on the "Staff" sheet.
+* For "Staff" the value must match a column header on the "Staff" sheet.
-    * For "LDAP" the name must match an LDAP attribute.
+* For "LDAP" the value must match an LDAP attribute.

+### Display Type

-* Display Type - the "type" of this field for use in formatting for display.
+The "type" of the field for use in formatting for display.

 The allowed values are determined by the output document.

 The "Text" type (which displays the value unchanged) should always be available.

-The order of the rows in the mapping document determines the order of the fields in the output document.

 ## Derived Values

 Marking the "Source" of a field as "Derived" indicates that it is the responsibility of the application to generate the value for that field.

-The "Source Field" would include a human-readable description of how the field is derived, but this value is not used programmatically.
+The "Source Field" should provide a human-readable description of how the field is derived, but this value is not used programmatically.

 It is suggested that, where possible, a "\<Source>::\<Field> pattern be followed